Knowledge Base

 - The Agent Name and Company Name options let you customize how the AI refers to itself and your company.
 For example, you can have it say "Hi there, it's James Bond from GoldenEye; how can I assist you today?"

-- The Level option lets you choose how much troubleshooting you want the AI to perform:
+- The Agent Type option lets you choose how much troubleshooting you want the AI to perform:

 - Level 1 doesn't ask any troubleshooting questions